About PCI Compliance

 After completing all the PCI compliance requirements your company is secure, but only for that moment.
 Cyber criminals are always changing their techniques, trying to find a weak spot in the system to steal information.
 Merchants must be diligent in preventing cardholder data theft by continually preventing, detecting, and reacting to security incidents.

 At first, the multiple steps required to become PCI compliant can be daunting, especially for small and medium-sized businesses.
 Nonetheless, the regulations were developed to help protect businesses from being victims of cardholder theft.
 Following the requirements will help secure your business and all credit cards accepted as a form of payment.
 The time taken to become PCI compliant pales in comparison to the time, fines, and stress caused by security infringements on your credit card systems.

-Only large corporations processing more that six million transactions a year are required to hire a Qualified Security Assessor.
+Only large corporations processing more than six million transactions a year are required to hire a Qualified Security Assessor (QSA).
 Small and medium-sized businesses are only required to complete the Self-Assessment Questionnaire instead of hiring a QSA.
-Click here to start filling out the questionnaire.
+Click here to get started!

 No matter how many credit cards you take, every business must become PCI compliant.
 Click here to start the process!

 Technically, you are PCI compliant after completing the Self Assessment Questionnaire; however, as discussed in myth #4, ongoing assessment and monitoring is required to maintain a secure system.
 Any changes in your system can render you non-PCI compliant instantaneously.

 PCI regulations prohibit keeping cardholder data that is stored on the magnetic strip of a credit card.
 If necessary for business, merchants are allowed to save the information found on the front of the card, such as the name and account number.
 If a business needs to save this information, it must be encrypted and unreadable.